 Embrace feedback for the value it brings you

 As you enter the freelance writing world, it’s important to understand that with it comes feedback, criticism, and rejection.
 You might pitch to 25 different publications before one decides to take you on.
 And then that one might have you make some heavy edits to your first draft.

 Maybe you pitch an idea and the editor tells you it’s too broad.
 Maybe you submit your draft and the editor cuts a chunk out because they didn’t think it would resonate with the audience.
 But don’t take this type of feedback personally—it’s advice!
-And the more advice you get, the more you’ll develop and improve as a freelance writer, and the bigger clients and better projects you’ll receive.
+And the more advice you get, the more you’ll develop and improve as a writer, and the bigger clients and better projects you’ll receive.

 Freelance writing can be an extraordinarily rewarding career.
 You get paid to do what you love, and you have no boss to listen to, office to go to, or schedule to oblige.

 However, just like with starting anything new, it can be intimidating.
 You’re a writer, but you’re also a business owner and project manager.
 There’s ambiguity.
 And navigating these things is a learning process.
 But that’s what this comprehensive guide is for.
 Following these tips and tricks is a surefire way to set off on the pathway to success.